 Findings indicate that decisions feel more important when the outcome includes a credible threat to the maintenance of a highly salient identity.
 Participant making more important decisions in experiment A felt more certain they were right after making their decisions.
 They preferred fewer options in a subsequent decision situation which indicates they felt more powerful.
 In Experiment B Participants were less likely to access useful information when making more important decisions.
 Participants who did access useful information prior to making a more important decision preferred more options in a subsequent task.
-This indicates they felt less powerful after making more important decisions with more information.
-These findings have implications for research on decision making, identity theory, leadership in organizations, and research on emotions, and the role of perceptual control in the resiliency of social structure.
+This indicates they felt less powerful after making more important decisions for research on decision making, identity theory, leadership in organizations, and research on emotions, and the role of perceptual control in the resiliency of social structure.